MaxBGitHub/MouseOverItemComboBox/README.md

 # Implementation
-I will show you step by step how to create a combo box class that implements the above native functions and structures.
+Step by step implementation of a combo box class that implements the native functions and structures above.
 The code was written in C# with Visual Studio 2017 using the .Net 4.5.2 framework.
 You will need the following namespaces:

 * System.Runtime.InteropServices
 * System.Windows.Forms
 * System.Drawing